 One of the wildest places in southwest Scotland, but still surprisingly accessible, Cairnsmore is a paradise for walkers.
 There are wide-ranging views and a patchwork of muted colours from the low-growing vegetation that ekes out its living here.
 Watch out for peregrine falcon, red and black grouse, red deer and feral goats.

-Dominated by an imposing granite hill, shaped and sculpted by the elements, Cairnsmore offers a true taste of the Scottish wilderness, with superb views over the Cree Estuary and stretching back towards the Lake District.
+Dominated by an imposing granite hill, shaped and sculpted by the elements, NatureScot's Cairnsmore nature reserve offers a true taste of the Scottish wilderness, with superb views over the Cree Estuary and stretching across the border towards the Lake District in England.
 Cairnsmore's mixture of wind-clipped summit heath, heather moorland and blanket bog supports a range of wildlife.
 This includes some of Scotland's most iconic birds, such as red and black grouse, the occasional golden eagle and an intriguing plantlife that manages to eke out an existence in the harsh conditions.

 Whether you want to go on a sculpture treasure hunt, wander around the reserve or explore the pond area near the visitor centre that's alive with frogs and damselflies, there's plenty to see and do at Cairnsmore.